Realistic Expectations for our Conventional Thyroid Appointments

 Allow me to tell you my personal tale on this one...

-For four long years, I was plagued with thyroid-related symptoms: fatigue, weight gain, joint pain, depression, and generally poor health.
-Each year I would go to my once-a-year checkup with my general physician, desperate for help and advice regarding how to get myself unstuck from this dark and scary place.
-Each time I would ask what I could be doing differently to feel better.
+For four long years after my initial hypothyroidism diagnosis (2011), I was plagued with thyroid-related symptoms: fatigue, weight gain, joint pain, depression, and generally poor health.
+Each year, I would go to my once-a-year checkup with my general physician, desperate for help and advice on getting myself unstuck from this dark and scary place.
+Each time, I would ask what I could be doing differently to feel better and how my hypothyroidism might be affecting me.
+That thyroid diagnosis was certainly when my trouble started, so I couldn't help thinking that it must have something to do with my declining health.

 My former MD told me things like diet and lifestyle changes wouldn't make a difference in my thyroid-related symptoms.
 She suggested that I simply needed to eat less, exercise more, consider anti-depressants, and accept that being so sick and tired was just a result of "getting older."
 She reassured me that because my TSH was normal, my thyroid situation was fine, and everything I was dealing with was unrelated to that.
 Meanwhile, my life and health were falling apart.

-By the time I hit "thyroid rock bottom," I had been told so many times that it was basically, "all in my head," that I actually believed I must be going crazy.
+By the time I hit my "thyroid rock bottom," I had been told so many times that it was basically "all in my head" that I actually believed I must be either going crazy (or dying from some unknown, underlying disease).
 If it really was all in my head, I thought, I must be a hypochondriac or have some other psychological disorder.
 The doctor knows best, right?

-Even though I felt like death and could barely function, I believed the doctor's words were like gospel.
+Even though I felt like absolute hell and could barely function, I believed the doctor's words were like gospel.
 I let it override my own knowing, my own wisdom, and my own experience of living inside this body, which is something NO DOCTOR or person outside myself has.

 Turns out, I wasn't going crazy at all.
 I was being dismissed, invalidated, and medically gaslighted.
 I didn't know any better, and I wasn't an empowered patient...YET.